 For Working Age customers’ still eligible for Housing Benefit, claims can only be backdated for a maximum of one month.
 This period is extended to a maximum of up to six months for Council Tax Support Working Age claims.

-This period begins from the date your request for a backdated claim is received by the Benefits Section.
+This period begins from the date your request for a backdated claim is received by us.
 In order for a claim to be backdated, we must be satisfied that: